marcelstuder/nhibernate-one-to-zero-or-one-issue/README.md

 # nhibernate-one-to-zero-or-one-issue
-Demo project in order to fix query with null check in a one-to-zero-or-one relationship
+Project that demonstrates a problem (no data returned) when query contains a null check (one-to-zero-or-one relationship)

 ## Connection string